 MoneyGram International Inc. (MoneyGram) has agreed to pay $125 million to settle charges brought by the Department of Justice (DOJ) and the Federal Trade Commission (FTC).
 During the term of the Deferred Prosecution Agreement (DPA) filed on November 9, 2012, the company’s anti-money laundering and anti-fraud programs experienced significant weaknesses, which caused a substantial rise in consumer fraud transactions.
 In addition, the FTC alleged that MoneyGram violated a court ordered Stipulated Permanent Injunction entered on October 21, 2009, by failing to detect and prevent consumer fraud as required.

-Per the Amended and Extended Agreement (Agreement) with DOJ and the settlement with the FTC filed on November 8, 2018, MoneyGram paid $70 million and must pay the remaining $55 million by May 8, 2021.
+Per the Amended and Extended Agreement (Agreement) with DOJ and the settlement with the FTC filed on November 8, 2018, MoneyGram has paid $125 million.
 The United States Postal Inspection Service investigated various schemes in which fraudsters contacted victims and falsely posed as family members in need or federal law enforcement officials, particularly the Internal Revenue Service.
 Fraudsters falsely promised prizes, loans, employment opportunities, discounted products or other financial awards.
 The fraudsters directed the victims to send money through MoneyGram to assist relatives, avoid imprisonment or arrest, to claim prizes, receive loans, pay taxes or receive some other form of financial award.
 No one received the cash, prizes or other promised items.

 Top